Student Counseling Center Staff

 Erin Thames — Administrative Assistant II

-Personal Interests: In addition to working as the front desk staff, I am currently a student here at the University, working toward’s a Bachelor’s degree in Business Administration with a focus in Management.
-In my free time I enjoy Volley Ball, rock climbing, live music events, dancing and hiking with my dogs.
+Personal Interests: In addition to working as the front desk staff, I am currently a student here at the University, working toward’s a Bachelor’s degree in Communications Studies, and the one to my Masters in Organizational Communication.
+In my free time, I enjoy Volley Ball, rock climbing, live music events, dancing and hiking with my dogs.